bokeh/bokeh/sphinx/tutorial.rst

     from bokeh.plotting import *

 This imports a variety of plotting functions from the `plotting` subpackage.
-(This is not the only way to construct bokeh plots, but it will be the most familiar for those coming from packages like Matplotlib or gnuplot.)
+(This is not the only way to construct Bokeh plots, but it will be the most familiar for those coming from packages like Matplotlib or gnuplot.)
 ::